Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Applications

 Monotonicity of the Lagrangian path stated means that the crossing form \eqref{maslov_horizontal} has the same sign at all crossings along $\Gamma_3$.
 In this case, $k_r=n_+(N) = \pm\Mas(\Lambda,\cD;\Gamma_3^\e) $ and the statement follows from \eqref{Krein_P} or \eqref{Krein_Q}. \end{proof} \begin{rem} Monotonicity in $\la$ is guaranteed if $P=0$ or $Q=0$.
-However, the Maslov index is in general not monotone when $P,Q\geq1$, and attempts to compute the terms $k_c$ and $k_i^-$ in these cases using the formulas above have so far been limited. \end{rem} In \cref{fig:complex} we have plotted the \textit{complex} eigenvalue curves for $s\in(0,1]$ under \cref{hypo:NLS}.
-Note that by a simple rescaling we can apply the formulas of the current subsection to the rescaled operators $N_s, L_\pm^s$ for \textit{any} $s\in(0,1]$.
-Consider then a horizontal plane at $s=s_*\approx 0.4$ in \cref{fig:complex}, which lies above the local maxima of the lower-most pair of purple ``bubbles" and below the local minima of the next highest pair of purple ``bubbles".
-For $s=s_*$ we have $k_r=k_c=0$, and it was computed that $P=n_-(L_+^{s_*}) =1$ and $Q=n_-(L_-^{s_*})=1$.
-Because $0\notin\spec(N_{s_*})$ we have $n_-(D_-) = n_-(D_+)=0$.
-By \cref{cor:kr=0} we therefore expect that $k_i^-=1$, and this appears to be the case: as $s$ increases beyond $s^*$, we see the collision of two positive purely imaginary eigenvalues that bifurcate onto the complex plane; therefore, prior to their collision, one of these eigenvalues must have negative Krein signature.
-(Note that a necessary condition for two colliding nonzero purely imaginary eigenvalues to bifurcate off the imaginary axis is to have oppositve Krein signature; see \cite{KKS04} or \cite{MacKay87}.)
+However, the Maslov index is in general not monotone when $P,Q\geq1$, and attempts to compute the terms $k_c$ and $k_i^-$ in these cases using the formulas above have so far been limited. \end{rem} We finish with a numerical example to illustrate the scenario in \cref{cor:kr=0}.
+In \cref{fig:complex} we have plotted the \textit{complex} eigenvalue curves for $s\in(0,1]$ under \cref{hypo:NLS}(i), associated with a Jacobi cnoidal function $\phi_0$ (see \cref{fig:phaseA}) satisfying $\phi_0'(0) = \phi_0'(\ell)=0$.
+Precisely, the blue curves represent real eigenvalues, the red curves represent imaginary eigenvalues, and the purple curves represent eigenvalues lying off the real and imaginary axes.
+It was computed that the minimum point of each blue connected component (for which $\la=0$) corresponds to a point of nontrivial kernel for $L_+^s$, while the maximum point of each such component corresponds to a point of nontrivial kernel for $L_-^s$.
+Note that by a simple rescaling we can apply the formulas of the current section to the rescaled operators $N_s, L_\pm^s$ for \textit{any} $s\in(0,1]$.
+Consider then a horizontal plane at $s=s_*\approx 0.85$ in \cref{fig:complex}, which coincides with the maximum point of the top blue connected component.
+By the above considerations and \cref{lemma:morse_schrodinger} applied to the interval $(0,s^*)$ instead of $(0,1)$, we have $P=n_-(L_+^{s_*}) =3$ and $Q=n_-(L_-^{s_*})=2$.
+Since $0\in\spec(L_-^{s^*})\backslash\spec(L_+^{s^*})$, $D_-$ is null (see \eqref{D+D-}) and hence $n_-(D_-)=0$. \Cref{fig:complex} clearly shows $k_r=0$ for $s=s^*$, and by \cref{cor:kr=0} we deduce that $n_-(D_+)=1$ and $k_c+k_i^-=2$.
+(It was confirmed numerically that $k_c=2$.)
+A similar analysis can be done for any of the minima or maxima of the blue connected components in \cref{fig:complex}, or indeed for any horizontal plane which does not intersect the blue curves (for which $k_r=0$).